-Commenters incorporates by reference all comments raising issues regarding the EIR submitted prior to certification of the EIR for the Project.
+Commenters incorporates by reference all comments raising issues regarding the environmental document submitted prior to approval of the environmental document for the Project.
 Citizens for Clean Energy v City of Woodland (2014) 225 Cal.
 App.
 4th 173, 191 (finding that any party who has objected to the Project's environmental documentation may assert any issue timely raised by other parties).